 Dan Caruso is President and CEO of Zayo Group, where he oversees Onvoy Voice Services, Zayo Enterprise Networks, and Zayo Professional Services.
-Dan, as an angel investor, helped found Envysion, where he served as Chairman from 2006 to 2013.
-Dan is a former Board Member of GTS Central Europe and director of New Global Telecom.
+As an angel investor, Dan helped found Envysion, where he served as Chairman from 2006 to 2013.
+Dan is a former Board Member of GTS Central Europe and Director of New Global Telecom.
 Dan has an MBA from the University of Chicago and a BS in Mechanical Engineering from University of Illinois.

 Between 2004 and 2006, Dan was the President and CEO of ICG Communications.
 Backed by Columbia Capital and MC Partners, he led the private buyout of ICG in 2004.
 In 2006, ICG was sold to Level 3 for $170M, resulting in a total distribution to the buyout group and management team of over $225M and a return on investment of 25x.

 As one of the founding executives of Level 3 Communications, Dan was responsible for Level 3’s engineering, construction, and operations organizations.
 Between 2001 and 2003, most of Level 3’s lines of business and marketing functions fell under his jurisdiction.
 Earlier, Dan was part of the MFS Communications senior management team.
 He began his career at Illinois Bell/Ameritech.